Enclavely/tailor/readme.txt

 - An API for adding, changing or removing elements.
 - An API for adding, changing or removing settings and controls.
 - A [REST API](https://github.com/andrew-worsfold/tailor/blob/master/api.md) to manage elements, templates and models.

-There are currently two free extensions, with more to come!

-- [Portfolio](https://wordpress.org/plugins/tailor-portfolio/) for the creative types.
-- [WooCommerce](https://wordpress.org/plugins/tailor-woocommerce/) for those running an online store.

 For more information: